DeontaeCocroft/TechStore/README.md

 # TechStoreDatabase
 # TechStoreDatabase
 |How it works|
-The PythonDatabaseAccess file is my python code which connects to my TechStore Postgresql database using psycopg2.
+A.) The PythonDatabaseAccess file is my python code which connects to my TechStore Postgresql database using psycopg2.
 I used Eclipse Python and Postgresql to create this connection.
 To start This program has a password that needs to be entered.
 If the password is entered incorrectly the user will be prompted "Wrong Password, Please try again! and will have to enter the correct password.